Middle School

 Year 9 students work together in dedicated classroom spaces with a core teacher and subject specific teachers on the Year 9 curriculum to prepare and support their passage into Year 10 and the senior school.

-In addition to the core subjects of Mathematics, English, Science, Philosophy, and PE, Year 9 students undertake a Rites of Passage Program, and two specialist subjects each term on a rotational basis.
+In addition to the core subjects of Mathematics, English, Science, Philosophy, and PE, Year 9 students undertake a Rites of Passage Program (ROP), and two specialist subjects each term on a rotational basis.
 Specialist subjects for Year 9 include:

 • STEM